alexjbinnie/narupatools/docs/source/faq/openmm.rst

 .. testsetup:: from_simulation

-   from simtk.openmm import Simulation
+   from narupatools.openmm import OpenMMSimulation

-   simulation = OpenMMSimulation()
+   simulation = OpenMMSimulation.from_xml_file("serialized_simulation.xml")

 .. testcode:: from_simulation